SAP Focused Run monitoring applications

 Detailed settings for RCA housekeeping are done in table RCA_HKCONFIG.
 You can maintain this table with SM30:

-Housekeeping for application integration monitoring
+Housekeeping for application integration and exception monitoring

 For application integration monitoring housekeeping schedule program /IMA/HOUSEKEEPING for older releases and /IMA/HOUSEKEEPING_NEW for FRUN 3.0 FP01 onwards.